naddison36/uniswap-v4-hooks/README.md

 Summary of the swap calls
 ![Counter Swap Summary](./docs/counterSwapSummary.svg)

+See [here](./docs/README.md#counter-hook) for more detailed transaction traces with call parameters and events.

 ## Contribution

 This repository was created from this GitHub project template https://github.com/saucepoint/v4-template.
 Thanks [@saucepoint](https://twitter.com/saucepoint) for an excellent starting point.
 This repo has significantly evolved from the starting template.